yemisprojects/eks-app/README.md

 - A slack notification should be recieved on the slack channel
 <img alt="Slack notification" src="https://github.com/yemisprojects/eks-app/blob/main/images/slack%20notification.png">

+- You should receive an email with attachment of the build log and trivy image scan results

 ### Troubleshooting
 - If there are any issues with pods, authenticate using the `eksadmin1` user mentioned in the eks-infra repo.